 For further information see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation

 Please contact us if you:

 - have any questions about this policy or how we use your personal information

 - want to report a breach of this policy

-Normally you will need to refer a complaint to the ICO within three months of your last contact with us.
-Full details regarding time limits are available from the ICO
+Normally you would need to refer a complaint within 3 months of your last contact with us.
+Full details regarding time limits are available from the ICO.